glitchdotcom/hit-counter/README.md

 You can use this starter kit out of the box with the default backend, or you can use your own website by changing it in the `fastly.toml` section `[setup.backends.blog]` and changing the `root` variable in the `src/index.js` file __before you deploy the app for the first time__ (otherwise you need to update the backend address via the Fastly CLI).

-⏲️ _Stay tuned for more including a tutorial series on using this starter kit..._
+**🎒 Check out the tutorial on using this starter kit: [Build edge data into your apps](https://www.fastly.com/documentation/solutions/tutorials/kv-hit-counter/)**

 > This repo is cloned from the [default starter kit for Expressly](https://github.com/fastly/compute-starter-kit-javascript-expressly).